awsdocs/aws-elemental-mediapackage-user-guide/doc_source/scte.md

 ## SCTE\-35 Settings in MediaPackage<a name="scte-settings"></a>

 You can modify how MediaPackage interacts with SCTE\-35 messages from your source content\.
+Configure the following settings on your endpoints\.
+For more information, see the following:
++ For the MediaPackage console, see [Creating an Endpoint](endpoints-create.md)\.
++ For the MediaPackage REST API, see [Origin\_endpoints](https://docs.aws.amazon.com/mediapackage/latest/apireference/origin_endpoints.html) in the *AWS Elemental MediaPackage API Reference*\.

 **Important**
-To modify how MediaPackage handles SCTE\-35 messages, you should be familiar with the SCTE\-35 standard, as described here: [https://www.scte.org/SCTEDocs/Standards/SCTE%2035%202019.pdf](https://www.scte.org/SCTEDocs/Standards/SCTE%2035%202019.pdf)\.
+To modify how MediaPackage handles SCTE\-35 messages, you should be familiar with the SCTE\-35 standard\.
+You can download a PDF of the most recent standards here: [Download SCTE ISBE Standards](https://www.scte.org/SCTE/Standards/Download/SCTE/Standards/Download_SCTE_Standards.aspx?hkey=63914a25-0f85-4d74-8181-c1b642039ad7)\.
 You should also be familiar with how SCTE\-35 is implemented in your source content\.

 ****Ad markers****
 This setting is available on HLS and CMAF endpoints\.